 Okay, yes, it’s about fruitcake.
 But really it’s about sending people food as a holiday gift and why you should (in my opinion) do it.
 Also, I threw in some Greek mythology to distract you from the fruitcake.
 Click here.

-Go out and get Margaret Talbot’s truly wonderful new book about her actor father Lyle and his journey through the byways and bright lights of American entertainment from carnival sideshows to Hollywood, Ed Wood, and Ozzie and Harriet.
+Go out and get Margaret Talbot’s truly fantastic new book about her actor father Lyle and his journey through the byways and bright lights of American entertainment from carnival sideshows to Hollywood, Ed Wood, and Ozzie and Harriet.
 If you need more convincing than that, read my review in the hot-off-the-internet-presses new Slate Book Review.